 They take power in the name of people’s desire for freedom and opportunity, and give them neither.

-They prey on the weakness and ignorance of their countrymen; to take from them all they have and all they ever hope to have, to pay off their cronies, and fund their lavish lifestyles, and those of their bratty kids – as their countrymen starve, or live without jobs, chances, hope.
+They prey on the weakness and ignorance of their countrymen; to take from them all they have and all they ever hope to have, to pay off their cronies, and fund their lavish lifestyles, and those of their bratty kids – as their countrymen starve, or live without jobs, chances, or hope.

 These are the opposite of respectable human beings.

-…imagine the gall these dudes must have to even ATTEMPT the coups or revolutions necessary to give them power.
+…imagine the gall these dudes must have to even attempt the coups or revolutions necessary to give them power.